la2050/archive/_projects/2013/listening-communication-and-conflict-resolution-skills-for-los-angeles.md

   ways possible.
 project_image: 'https://img.youtube.com/vi/-wRfwMCYTHY/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/-wRfwMCYTHY'
-maker_answers:
+description1: >-
+  More than 2,000 members of the public were trained by Avis Ridley-Thomas in the years that I oversaw the Los Angeles City Attorney's Dispute Resolution Program of the Office of the Los Angeles City Attorney.
+Emeritus UCLA Professor Buzz Wilms initiated a class at UCLA in 2001, and hundreds of undergraduates have been trained as a result of that class.
+collaborators: >-
+  There is a vibrant dispute resolution and dialogue and deliberation community in Los Angeles.
+All of these collaborators will be made aware and invited to participate in this initiative, if it is selected for funding.
 success: >-
   We will train and work with hundreds of people who want to find better ways of communicating and resolving conflict.
 They will obtain a better understanding of community resources to assist them, and learn to intervene effectively to help resolve disputes wherever they occur.
 description: >-
   It will help advance the mission of "a mediator on every block," allowing neighbors, co-workers and family members to better interact and create more profound social connections.
-  collaborators: >-
-    There is a vibrant dispute resolution and dialogue and deliberation community in Los Angeles.
-All of these collaborators will be made aware and invited to participate in this initiative, if it is selected for funding.
-  description1: >-
-    More than 2,000 members of the public were trained by Avis Ridley-Thomas in the years that I oversaw the Los Angeles City Attorney's Dispute Resolution Program of the Office of the Los Angeles City Attorney.
-Emeritus UCLA Professor Buzz Wilms initiated a class at UCLA in 2001, and hundreds of undergraduates have been trained as a result of that class.
 vision: >-
   Listening, communication and mediation skills would be standard curriculum in schools, and standard operating procedure at homes and in workplaces throughout Los Angeles.
 Any persons involved in miscommunication, misunderstanding or conflict would get multiple opportunities to resolve the matter quickly and constructively.
 A culture change would occur in our city, resulting in significantly fewer matters which result in violent behavior.
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2013/listening-communication-and-conflict-resolution-skills-for-los-angeles/img.youtube.com/vi/-wRfwMCYTHY/maxresdefault.jpg
 youtube_video_identifier: '-wRfwMCYTHY'